EvaMaeRey/readme2pkg-template/README.md

 ## Phase 2: Listen & iterate 🚧 ✅

-Try to get feedback from experts on API, implementation, default decisions.
+Try to get feedback from experts on API, implementation, default decisions, names.
 Is there already work that solves this problem?

+> “Hey Sam, I know you are an expert in multiplication methods.
+I was
+> wondering if you’d have a look at the motivation and functionality in
+> my development {times.two} package found at
+> github.com/myusername/times.two”

+> “Hey Ella, I know you’ve done great worked on {times.three}.
+I think
+> my new project does something similar in terms API.
+I was wondering if
+> you’d have a look at the implementation.
+Code can be found in
+> github.com/myusername/times.two”

 ## Phase 3: Settling and testing 🚧 ✅